 One interesting aspect relating to experiences is that they are often funneled through the human senses.
 What we see, hear and feel are important to how we experience something.
 Emotions also come into play.
 For example, if you’re watching a movie you’re going to feel something whether it’s happiness or sorrow.
-You might also feel a certain way while walking into a certain space.
+You might also feel a certain way while walking through a certain physical space, yet another example.

 While in London on a business trip, I was looking to rent a car and walked up to one counter expecting the “usual” treatment.
 What happened next took me by surprise and affected my whole view of the car rental experience.
 The person across the counter smiled, held out his hand…and saidL “Hi – my name is Matt!”

 Before any attempts at my business were made, he made an effort to make a human connection and that made a lot of difference to how I viewed the rest of the transaction and the company in general.
 This emotional experience is part of the 4 qualities of each experience: useful, usable, conversational and emotional.

-We believe that remarkable experiences can empower people and in short, make the world a better place, why wouldn’t you do this?
-Teams that adopt this approach to experience thinking will create memorable product experiences that are more meaningful to their customers and users.
+When a remarkable experiences can empower people, deliver good business and in short, make the world a better place, why wouldn’t you do this?
+Teams that adopt this framework to experience design and research will create memorable experiences that are more meaningful to their customers, citizens and users.

-If your customers feel that you understand them, truly design for them, they will feel valued and this will go a long way towards establishing and maintaining loyalty towards that company or organisation.
+If your audience feels that you understand them, truly design for them, they will feel valued and this will go a long way towards establishing and maintaining loyalty and positive perceptions towards that company or organisation.

-Companies that take an intentional experience creation approach to design will de-risk their investments by making sure that all the elements in the mix are known and well-researched with a user and customer view on design.
-We help our clients by taking the guesswork out of the creation process to ensure they have a clear picture before any ideas reach the solutions funnel.
+Teams that take an intentional experience creation approach to design will de-risk their investments by making sure that all the elements in the mix are known and well-researched with a user and customer view on the experience.
+The framework takes the guesswork out of the creation process and ensures the team has a clear picture before any ideas reach the solutions funnel.

-In today’s economy, expectations are on the rise and our ability to analyse and create the experience from all angles helps increase organizational efficiencies and customer satisfaction with the products and services.
+In today’s economy, expectations are on the rise and our ability to analyse and create the experience from all angles helps increase organizational efficiencies and audience satisfaction with the products and service experiences.